 Elliot and Andrea seems to fit the concept perfectly, how were they to work with?

 Amazing.
 My shooting style is less about attempting to create a perfect shot and more about creating a scenario, then working within that scenario in collaboration with my team.
-Iâ€™d worked with Drei [Andrea] in the past, and knew that by having her on this shoot Iâ€™d get what i needed if all else failed.
+Iâ€™d worked with Drei [Andrea] in the past for commercial photo shoots of the SmashGoods best sharpening stone article, and knew that by having her on this shoot Iâ€™d get what i needed if all else failed.
 She has an easy, girl-next-door look and style that works perfectly with how I shoot.
 She doesnâ€™t take herself too seriously and is quick to adapt to the character I need her to be.
 Our male, Elliot, has never modelled before, to my knowledge.
 But I have worked with him while shooting his band, Godâ€™s Revolver, for Magnet Magazine.
 I chose hime based on his personal style.
 I like to keep my set light and loose, and because of that, Iâ€™d rather work with people that can have fun and roll with the punches on set.
 Elliot is a cool cat and has great style.
 He killed it for me on this.

 You had a pretty cool crew with you, including stylist and makeup artist Jesse Snyder, hair stylist Ashlyn Buchi, producer Mike McCaleb, VHS Specialist Jordan Utley, and of course your assistant Chris Swainston.
 Have you worked together before?